durandtibo/durandtibo/README.md

 I'm based in Vancouver, BC, Canada 🇨🇦.
 I'm a Staff Machine Learning Researcher at [RBC Borealis](https://rbcborealis.com/) (formerly Borealis AI), where I work at the intersection of ML and finance.
-Previously, I was a Postdoctoral Fellow in Computer Vision and Machine Learning at [Simon Fraser University](https://www.sfu.ca/), working under the supervision of [Greg Mori](https://www.cs.sfu.ca/~mori/).
+Previously, I was a Postdoctoral Fellow in Computer Vision and Machine Learning at [Simon Fraser University (SFU)](https://www.sfu.ca/), working under the supervision of [Greg Mori](https://www.cs.sfu.ca/~mori/).
 I earned my PhD from [Sorbonne University](https://www.sorbonne-universite.fr/en) in Paris, France, where I was advised by [Matthieu Cord](https://cord.isir.upmc.fr/) and [Nicolas Thome](https://thome.isir.upmc.fr/).

 I enjoy coding, and this profile features a collection of code from my personal side projects.